jancarloviray/blog/_posts/2016-12-13-postgres-cheat-sheet-and-techniques.md

 sudo apt-get install postgresql postgresql-contrib
 ```

-On installation, Postgres is set up to use "ident" authentication, meaning it associates roles with a matching Unix system account.
-If a role exists, it can be signing in by logging into the associated Linux system account.
-The installation created a user account called "postgres" that is associated with the default Postgres role.
+On installation, Postgres is set up to use "ident" authentication.
+This associates roles with a matching Unix account.
+If a role exists, it can be signed in by logging into the associated Linux account.
+The installation created a user called "postgres" that is associated with the default Postgres role.
 To log into that account, run `sudo -i -u postgres`.
 You will then get a shell as a "postgres" user.
 Get into Postgres by typing `psql`

 ## Roles (Unix-style Users)